JoserraLP/SmartTLC/traffic_light_controller/README.md

 and predicted from the Traffic Analyzer and Traffic Light Predictor, respectively.

 The main considerations about this component are:
-- If there is only one traffic type related component (TA or TLP) deployed, the traffic type used to select the best traffic light algorithm will be the one retrieved by that component as the other one is down and does not provide any kind of information.
+- If there is only one traffic type related component (TA or TP) deployed, the traffic type used to select the best traffic light algorithm will be the one retrieved by that component as the other one is down and does not provide any kind of information.
 - If there is information about the two components: